-In 2018, the Group’s profit attributable to equity holders amounted to HK$32,000 million, an increase of HK$837 million, or 2.7%, year-on-year.
-Net operating income before impairment allowances was HK$54,411 million, an increase of HK$5,405 million, or 11.0%, year-on-year.
-Net interest income rose, benefitting from rising market interest rates and the positive results of the Group’s proactive management of its assets and liabilities.
-The net trading gain of the banking business also increased, owing to rising foreign exchange income.
-Net fee and commission income decreased year-on-year, primarily due to lower loan commissions, which partially offset the above-mentioned income growth.
-Operating expenses increased as a result of the Group’s ongoing investment in supporting its long-term business expansion.
+In the first half of 2019, the Group’s profit attributable to equity holders and other equity instrument holders amounted to HK$17,949 million, an increase of HK$388 million or 2.2% year-on-year.
+Net operating income before impairment allowances was HK$29,169 million, up HK$1,555 million or 5.6% year-on-year.
+Net interest income rose, mainly as a result of rising market interest rates and the positive impact arising from the Group’s proactive management of its assets and liabilities.
+A higher net gain was also recorded from the disposal of certain debt securities.
+Net fee and commission income decreased year-on-year, which partially offset the above-mentioned income growth.
+Operating expenses increased year-onyear as a result of the Group’s ongoing investment in supporting its business expansion.
 Net charge of impairment allowances increased year-on-year while the net gain from fair-value adjustments on investment properties decreased on a year-on-year basis.

 As compared with the second half of 2018, the Group’s net operating income before impairment allowances rose by HK$2,248 million or 8.4%.
 This was mainly attributable to an increase in net fee and commission income and a net gain from the disposal of certain debt securities.
 However, net interest income decreased, partially offsetting the above-mentioned income growth.
 Moreover, operating expenses and net charge of impairment allowances fell, while the Group recorded a net gain from fairvalue adjustments on investment properties.
 As a result, profit attributable to equity holders and other equity instrument holders increased by HK$3,440 million or 23.7% compared to the second half of last year.

 Business Outlook - For the six months ended June 30, 2019